caporaso-lab/developing-with-qiime2/book/plugins/references/antipatterns.md

         pass
 ```

-This can lead to arbitrary input files being loaded into artifacts, even if they contain some errors or aren't even remotely the right type of data to be associated with a semantic type.
+This can lead to arbitrary input files being loaded into artifacts, even if they contain some errors or aren't even remotely the right type of data to be associated with an artifact class.
 QIIME 2 actions that use an artifact created with this format will assume that validation has already been performed to avoid costly validation processed being applied multiple times to the same data.
 Sometimes this will work fine, but sometimes it will crash and burn in the hands of your users.